CodingNomads/articles/environment-variables/environment-variables.md

 The output you receive when running the same command will be whatever you have defined next to the `LOGNAME` variable that you can inspect by running `printenv`.

-With these two commands, you can inspect all the environment variables that are currently defined in your system, as well as their values.
-But what if you want to change, add, or remove one?
+With these two commands, you can inspect all the environment variables that are currently defined in your system.
+But what if you want to change, add, or remove one using Bash?

-<h3 id="adding-and-removing-environment-variables">Adding And Removing Environment Variables</h3>
+<h3 id="adding-and-removing-environment-variables-in-bash">Adding And Removing Environment Variables In Bash</h3>

-You can add a new environment variable with the following command:
+Using Bash in your CLI, you can add a new environment variable with the following command:

 ```bash
 export <NAME>=<VALUE>